ShaneCurcuru/mutualaidarlington.org/books.md

   caption: "Photo: [**Ed Robertson / Unsplash**](https://unsplash.com/@eddrobertson)"
 ---

 Have you finished reading everything on your bookshelf?
-Started reading ingredient lists while waiting for [your library Overdrive book](/parents/#library-programs-online) to come in?
+Started reading ingredient lists while waiting for [your library Overdrive book](/parents/#library-programs-online) to come in or for you [Robbins Library pickup time](https://www.robbinslibrary.org/borrowing-items/#) to be here?
 Tired of waiting for Amazon to actually ship anything non-essential?
 Check out these bookstores still selling.

 ## Local Bookstores Still Selling